 A Great Executive Resume Sample

-1. A Catch – When a recruiter or HR person gets your executive resume, they are not going to spend a lot of time looking at it.
+1. A Catch – When an executive recruiter or HR person gets your executive resume, they are not going to spend a lot of time looking at it.
 You will likely get 15-30 seconds to make it through their first sorting.
 You need a good catch in the beginning of your cover letter to convince them you deserve more of their precious time.

 2. Toss the Objective - At the executive level, a company doesn't want to know what you want to do as a job on your executive resume, they want to know how you can help them.
 Executive resume writing needs to be a little more sophisticated.
 Instead of your objective, put in a personal profile that lets them know how you will be an asset to their organization.

 3. Keeping Attention – Keep things short, sweet and interesting.
 Let the prospective employer know about your qualifications and job history with enough information to get a full picture, but without so much that you bore them.
 If you can, shrink things down into bullet points that are more pleasing to the eye.